pharo-ide/Seamless/README.md

 SeamlessLogger collectStatistics "inspect it"
 ```
 Statistics shows number of messages, receivers and bytes which was transferred over network in dimension of receiver class or message selector.

+## TODO
+In current version there are two missing features which will be supported in future:

+1) No garbage collection

+SeamlessNetwork keeps all objects which was transferred by reference.
+They will never be cleaned while network is live.
+Now It cleanup can be performed manually by evaluating "network destroy".
+It will clean all object caches and close all connections.
+It could be not safe because remote peers could still use these objects.
+Seamless tries to handle it properly with clear errors in such cases.

+In future unused distributed objects will be cleaned automatically.

+2) No security: no authorization and encryption.
+Now for security purpose you need external tools like VPN or SSH tunnel.